 Dogs!
-Dogs are not only a great companion but can provide a some levels of protection.
+Dogs are not only great companions but can provide some levels of protection.
 We have a very large dog with a very deep bark.
-He’s also a Shepard dog so he’s very aware of surroundings.
+He’s also a Shepard dog so he’s very aware of his surroundings.
 The first time we ever had a bear close by, he was the one to give us an alert that something wasn’t quite right.

 Our Tips and Recommendations

-- Have a point of contact & check in process. – someone should know when they should expect to hear from you.
-This process can be FULLY automate with the use of a Wheresafe GPS unit.
+- Have a point of contact & check-in process. – someone should know when they should expect to hear from you.
+This process can be FULLY automated with the use of a Wheresafe GPS unit.